-PDF Studio has the ability to convert files in the PDF/A-1B format.
-PDF/A-1B is a strict subset of the ISO PDF specification used to create archival versions of documents with the intent that they will always render exactly the same as when they were saved.
+PDF Studio has the ability to convert files in the PDF/A-1b format.
+PDF/A-1b is a strict subset of the ISO PDF specification used to create archival versions of documents with the intent that they will always render exactly the same as when they were saved.

-When converting to PDF Studio will attempt to convert the PDF to the PDF/A-1B format by making the following changes to the document
+When converting to PDF Studio will attempt to convert the PDF to the PDF/A-1b format by making the following changes to the document

 - Graphics will be converted to a device-independent format.
-If any device dependent color spaces are used, they will be defined by embedding a color profile for these color spaces. - Standard PDF fonts will be embedded. - Transparency will be removed. - Unsupported annotations (e.g., video, audio, 3D) will be removed. - JavaScript (mostly used in Forms) will be removed. - Embedded files and external hyperlinks will be removed.
+If any device dependent color spaces are used, they will be defined by embedding a color profile for these color spaces. - Fonts will be embedded. - Transparency will be removed. - Unsupported annotations (e.g., video, audio, 3D) will be removed. - JavaScript (mostly used in Forms) will be removed. - All embedded files and external hyperlinks will be removed.